Your safety is always our number one priority.

 What are some of the other changes that have been made?

-- Hand sanitiser at the reception desk
+- Hand sanitiser stations throughout the office

 - We have an extremely large waiting room (around 80m2) to maintain social distancing

 - Waiting room chairs have been reduced and spaced out